Safely Working with Gas Discharge Lamps and

 some are not compatible at all.

 Mercury vapor and fluorescent lamps generally work on DC.
-However, the life
+However, the life may

-may be shortened somewhat by uneven electrode wear.
+be shortened somewhat by uneven electrode wear.

 Fluorescent lamps may get dim at one end with DC.
 Since the mercury vapor

 ionizes more easily than the argon, some of it exists as positive ions.
-This
+This can

-longer length and smaller diameter tubes.
+length and smaller diameter tubes.

 Some fluorescent fixtures made for use where the power available is DC have